quantxt/api-docs/README.md

 ```
 {
-    "index": "puvqrjfhqq",
+    "id": "puvqrjfhqq",
     "title": "My data mining with files and dictionaries",
-    "get_phrases": true,
-    "maxTokenPerUtt": 35,
-    "minTokenPerUtt": 6,
-    "excludeUttWithoutEntities": false,
+    "excludeUttWithoutEntities": true,
-    "stitle": null,
     "files": ["c351283c-330c-418b-8fb7-44cf3c7a09d5"],
     "searchDictionaries": [
         {
-            "vocabPath": "user-example-com/58608b1f-a0ff-45d0-b12a-2fb93af1a9ad.csv.gz",
+            "vocabPath": "58608b1f-a0ff-45d0-b12a-2fb93af1a9ad",
-            "vocabValueType": "NONE"
+            "vocabValueType": "NUMBER"
         }
     ]
 }
 ```

-`index` represents the unique identification for the container that holds output labeled data.
+`id` is the extraction job id.
+You can use it to monitor satus of the job or retrieve the results once completed.

 **Request parameters:**

 `chunk`
-(Optional, string) can be `SENTENCE` or `PARAGRAPH` or `NONE`.
+(Optional, string) can be `SENTENCE` or `PAGE` or `NONE`.
 This will result in splitting data into semantic chunks before processing.
 For example, this allow user to split the content of an article in semantic sentences and apply entity dictionaries at sentence level.

-`excludeUttWithoutEntities`
-(Optional, boolean) if `true` the output only includes chunks that have at least one label from the input dictionaries.

-`get_phrases`
- (Optional, boolean) if `true` auto tagging will be performed.

-`minTokenPerUtt` (Optional, int)

-`maxTokenPerUtt` (Optional, int)

-`stitle` (Optional, string) Override command.

 To delete a data container: